Can You Feel It, Baby?

 "Can You Feel It, Baby?" is the second single by Australian band Sherbet, released in June 1971.
 It was released as the first single from Sherbet's debut studio album Time Change...
 A Natural Progression.
 The song charted at number 22 on Go-Set and it also peaked at number 16 on the Kent Music Report.
-The song was written by English songwriters Roger Cook and Roger Greenaway.
+The song was written by English songwriters Roger Cook and Roger Greenaway and was originally recorded by Blue Mink appearing on their debut album in 1969.